My thoughts on David Lynch's "Rabbits"

 There is this extremely weird movie I have just watched, David Lynch’s "Rabbits".
-It’s a movie about 3 humanoid rabbits living together and saying things to each other that don’t seem to be relatable or connected in any way whatsoever.
+It’s a movie about three humanoid rabbits living together and saying things to each other that don’t seem to be relatable or connected in any way whatsoever.
 A very awkward and uncomfortable movie.

 Even if it looked absurd and horrific, as there was a horror ambient track looping in the background, I felt somehow connected to the scenes of this movie from a personal perspective, because the absurdity of this movie is the same absurdity that exists in our world, but that absurdity within our world is one that we have chosen to accept as the norm.

 As if it’s usual to disturbingly pause the whole movie when the apartment’s telephone rings, for a few minutes, and then answer it without saying anything, as even a single hello wasn’t said in the only time the phone rang in the movie.

-From this movie I have learned what I already seem to have experienced in this world: It’s not that the External World is completely absurd, it’s just that there’s a hidden layer of logic that exists within it.
+From this movie, I have learned what I already seem to have experienced in this world: It’s not that the external world is completely absurd, it’s just that there’s a hidden layer of logic that exists within it.

-Thus the ultimate insight that this movie can offer us, I believe, is that we shouldn’t be so easily tricked by the confidence in our suspicions, as there may be a hidden layer in what we’re seeing that our current suspicions seem to completely ignore, and, thus, fail to acknowledge the possibility of additional information that they do not include within them.
+Thus, the ultimate insight that this movie can offer us, I believe, is that we shouldn’t be so easily tricked by the confidence in our suspicions, as there may be a hidden layer in what we’re seeing that our current suspicions seem to completely ignore and, thus, fail to acknowledge the possibility of additional information that they do not include within them.

-It’s easy to "sink" ourselves in the conclusion that the other side is completely absurd or have gone nuts, but should we look deeper within that side, we may find that it has simply a different logical construct that we have yet to become aware of.
+It’s easy to "sink" ourselves in the conclusion that the other side is completely absurd or has gone nuts, but should we look deeper within that side, we may find that it has simply a different logical construct that we have yet to become aware of.